-Most Pennsylvania state legislators now have official pages where Harrisburg news, district events etc. are posted and many also have Facebook pages you can friend that are a little less formal.
-Although a visit, call or e-mail still gets the most attention, Facebook pages are being used more and more by constituents as a way to communicate with their legislators.
+Most Pennsylvania state legislators have official legislator Facebook pages where news about bills, district news and events etc. are posted and many of them also have their own Facebook pages you can friend that are a little less formal.
+Although a visit, call or e-mail still makes the most impact, Facebook pages are increasingly being used by legislators and constituents as a way to communicate.
 Following are some helpful tips on best ways to utilize Facebook lobbying!

-1. Share and post: Humane PA publishes Facebook posts that you can easily share to your own page, as well as to your own legislators page.
+- Share and post: Humane PA publishes Facebook posts that you can easily share to your own page, as well as to your own legislators page.
 It is always helpful when sharing to let your legislators know that you are a constituent.
 Sharing and liking Humane PA posts keeps them in the newsfeed and increases the likelihood that a legislator will see the post.

-4. Represent the animal vote well.
+- Represent the animal vote well.
 Don’t’ spam your legislators pages, argue with their other constituents endlessly, dominate all their topics with animal bills and DON’T write ALL IN CAPS TO MAKE YOUR POINT – the legislators don’t take it seriously and it won’t convince them to vote for your bill, in fact it may work in reverse, causing the legislator to vote against the bill.
 Remember, expressing yourself may feel good to you, but it doesn’t always help the animals.
 Look for opportunities to comment – if animal issues come up.
-Pasting photos of suffering animals is not helpful.
+Pasting photos of suffering animals to their pages is not helpful and undermines our credibility.

-6. Maintain a positive relationship.
+- Maintain a positive relationship.
 Threats and hostile remarks are not productive and it can backfire if others on their page become hostile too.
 Screechy, preachy posts are not convincing.
 If a legislator takes action to help animals – say thank you and don’t use it as an opportunity to tell them everything that the bill doesn’t do.
 Speak to your legislators the way you would like someone to talk to you.
 The animals depend on you to be their voice – so make it an effective one.

-8. Join groups and online chat boards in your community and be an active member.
+- Join groups and online chat boards in your community and be an active member.
 Chat about issues that are important to the community. – networking with others is helpful and you may have opportunities to post for help with animal bills.
 Share Humane PA posts and web-links as conversation starters.

 More information on using social media to help animals.